Skip to main content

 dbt deferrals

-Deferrals require at least one successful job run in the designated production requirement.
+Deferrals require at least one successful job run in the designated production environment.

 1. In dbt Cloud, enable the Defer to staging/production option in your development environment settings.
 This designates your production job as the reference point.